Everyone can improve consent. Please try to understand these words about consent before continuing.

 Physically touching someone in the ways described here, or discussing this content, may be healthy when all of those involved consent to such actions.
 Consent is an independent choice.
 Giving consent to any particular person is one path, one option, among many, that anyone would have to find what they need in any kind of healthy relationship with those in their community, whether it's a partnership, or with the usual delivery person.

 Before this change takes effect, consent may be given, but everyone needs the ability to determine when and how they need to revoke their consent in any circumstance of this touching, at any time, and respect of this is healthy.
-Sexualized content can be so powerful in creating significant bias of a sense of control, a sense of superiority, and detecting and processing sights, sounds, smells, tastes, and touches, that sometimes not renegotiating for more during such excitement is advised.
-Do what can be done with the capacity available before the thought of sex excites.
+Sexualized content can be so powerful in creating significant bias of a sense of control, a sense of superiority, and detecting and processing sights, sounds, smells, tastes, and touches, that sometimes not renegotiating for more during sexual activity is advised.
+Being proactive in this communication may be better.

 Consent is given with some level of excitement.
 One may ask what they'd rather be doing in that time, if they're sure, and why they're sure.
 If they don't know why, they may need time, they may need options, or they may need to just leave.
 It's hard to know one's truth sometimes, even with a "sure".
 A lack of enthusiasm may be conveyed by many suttle nonverbal actions even though their words create a different impression.
 If weary there's no consent, stop, ask, clarify.
 They need their autonomy, power, freedom, curiousity, and creativity.
 Capacity would probably be stronger and much more prone to releasing an exciting approval with open ended questions that welcome conditions, not yes or no questions.